7 best contacts for astigmatism in 2024

 Here are a few top picks for best astigmatism contacts for dry eyes:

-Acuvue Oasys for Astigmatism — These two-week contacts include UV protection and are designed to keep eyes moist even in dry or dusty conditions.
+These two-week contacts include Hydraclear Plus Technology, Blink Stabilized Design and UV protection.
+These lenses are designed to keep eyes moist even in dry or dusty conditions.
+Plus, Acuvue Oasys lenses are the No. 1 selling contacts worldwide.

 Another option for patients with dry eyes is to switch to daily disposable contacts for astigmatism.